MAFFPT/Hubitat/Hubitat File Driver (HFD)/README.md

  It has been observed some delay between the execution of the **read** command and the availability of the file contents at the **"fileContents"** attribute.

  To avoid data inconsistency, it has been added a delay (pause) at the end of the execution of the **read** command to give time to the HE to update the attribute.
-This delay, expressed in miliseconds, for now, is stored in a internal driver variable:
+This delay, expressed in miliseconds, is stored, for now, in a internal driver constant:

  >
  > @Field static _afterCommandDelay = 250